95anantsingh/nyu-greene-hpc/docs/source/Accessing_HPC.md

 ### Web Interface

-Open OnDemand (OOD) is an open source project funded by the National Science Foundation (NSF).
-Open OnDemand is designed to create easier access to users to interface with HPC systems.
+The HPC Web interface also known as OOD (built upon Open OnDemand ) is an interactive interface to remote computing resources which helps computational researchers and students efficiently utilize remote computing resources.
+The OOD Web Interface is one stop solution for all your HPC needs from accessing your files to submitting and viewing your jobs to running an interactive app.

 Features Include: